 16.11.12.
 Steel mesh fence cordon.
 New Regent St restoration, N red zone.
 BNZ behind awaited demolition

-Workmen shifted boards from a ute into The Press front door.
+I saw workmen shifting boards from a ute through The Press front door.

 16.11.12.
 Workmen shifting a board into The Press, Gloucester St. Demolition site & abandoned Camelot Hotel in S red zone beyond.
 Camelot Hotel would be demolished for Central Library / Turanga rebuild

-In the red zone, Isaac Theatre Royal was being restored.
-The facade was boarded, nylon strapped & scaffolded.
-A side wall was braced with steel.
-The theatre auditorium was gutted, the stage & flies OK.
-I watched a green digger moving rubble by the other side wall.
+Red-zoned Isaac Theatre Royal was being restored: The facade was boarded & nylon-strapped & scaffolded.
+A side-wall was steel-braced.
+The Theatre auditorium was gutted, but the stage & flies looked OK.
+I watched a green-digger moving rubble beside the other side-wall.

 16.11.12.
 Steel mesh fence cordon.
 Gloucester St view, The Press left & Isaac Theatre Royal restoration, N red zone right